Dean’s Professor and Chair of Civil and Environmental Engineering

 B.A., Social Sciences and International Relations, University of Washington

 Daniel is an award-winning screenwriter and filmmaker.
 He has worked on the development and post-production of films for Warner Brothers Studios including a number of international co-productions.
-His feature documentary “Lives Not Grades” about the journey of this course can be found on PBS.
+His Emmy-winning documentary “Lives Not Grades” about the journey of this course can be found on PBS.
 Daniel is directing and producing the feature length film “Cloudwalkers” about the history of the internet and the emergence of the Age of AI.
 He is also producing the highly anticipated documentary “Freischwimmer” for European networks ARD and ARTE.
 His screenplay “Climbers” about Rwanda’s first cycling team was optioned by Paris-based Forecast Features.
 He is currently writing “Miracles In War” about the fight to bring ISIS to justice for the genocide committed in Iraq.
 His screenplay “Marjan,” about a girl living through the Syrian civil war, was shortlisted for the 2017 Academy Nicholl Fellowship.
 In addition to filmmaking and teaching, Daniel has managed international logistics as an operations supervisor for UPS Supply Chain Solutions and has led humanitarian relief projects in partnership with several NGOs in several countries.
 In 2007, he co-founded AgRenova, a biotech startup in the agriculture space.